 - Epidural injections

 For example, more mild forms of spinal stenosis may benefit from a minimally invasive decompression surgery.
-During this procedure, the surgeon will make a small, 1-inch incision in the lower back to access the spine without unnecessarily disrupting the muscles or ligaments.
+During this procedure, one of our board-certified surgeons+ will make a less than 1-inch incision in the lower back to access the spine without unnecessarily disrupting the muscles or ligaments.
 Through this incision, a portion of the compressed disc or vertebrae will be removed and the nerve root will be released.

-A minimally invasive stabilization surgery also only requires a small incision.
+A minimally invasive stabilization surgery only requires a small incision.
 Instead of removing a portion of the disc or vertebrae, a stabilization surgery removes the entire disc or vertebrae.
 This type of surgery is commonly used for severe cases of spinal stenosis.
 Once the disc or vertebrae is removed, the surgeon will insert an implant into the now-empty space in the spine to offer immediate stabilization and help prevent future narrowing.
 To learn more about the minimally invasive procedures we offer to treat lumbar spinal stenosis, please contact our team.